csuermann/node-red-contrib-virtual-smart-home/readme.md

 like when the node gets invoked via Alexa.
 In this case `payload.source` is set to `device` instead of `alexa`.

+## Setup instructions

+- In the Alexa app:
+   1. Search the skill store for the `virtual smart home` skill
+   1. Enable the 'virtual smart home' skill
+   1. Complete the account linking process by logging in with your Amazon account credentials
+- In Node-RED:
+   1. Install the `node-red-contrib-virtual-smart-home` module
+   1. Place a `virtual device` node onto the canvas and connect it to a debug node
+   1. Double click on the virtual device node to enter a name and select a device type.
+Once set up you can use this name to control the device via Alexa.
+   1. Configure a new `vsh-connection` by clicking the pen icon
+   1. Follow the instructions to complete the account linking process.
+Make sure you use the same Amazon account credentials as above!
+   1. Deploy your Node-RED flow.
+This will trigger your virtual device to be discovered by Alexa.
+You should even get a push notification via the Alexa app (if notifications are enabled).
+   1. You should now be able to control your virtual device with your voice, e.g. by saying "Alexa, turn xxx on".
+Inspect the output of the connected debug node and consult the docs in order to do something useful.

 ## Docs

 Detailes docs are shipped as part of the Node-RED package and available through